 1. Enhance communication with residents

-2020 was a year of uncertainty for everyone.
-As such, one of the most crucial elements of retaining residents in 2021 is maintaining communication with them.
+One of the most crucial elements of retaining residents in 2022 is maintaining communication with them.

 Being responsive to your residents’ concerns shows respect and courtesy, two essential aspects of excellent customer service.
 It’s also important to keep your tenants up to date on any new information regarding safety protocols or local mandates.